-Faculty, students and Bay Area community members united by their shared interests in German and European Studies convened in 2017 for several stimulating lectures, conferences and events organized by CGES at UC Berkeley.
+2018 gathered faculty, students and Bay area community members over their shared interests in German and European Studies for several stimulating lectures, conferences and events organized by the Center for German and European Studies (CGES) in partnership with the Institute of European Studies (IES) at UC Berkeley.
 We continued our exciting German History Lecture Series featuring important thinkers reflecting on questions pertinent to scholars and contemporary commentators.
-Speakers explored the role of women’s involvement in Weimar democracy; the political economy of porcelain; Eastern Europe and decolonization in Africa; consumer culture and street politics in Berlin; as well as the language of transgression before and after the Holocaust.
+Speakers explored the environmental impact of the iron curtain; the influence of Nazi media on sexuality; transatlantic consumer culture; the American influence on post-war Germany; as well as anti-Utopianism in post-war Germany.

-Graduate and undergraduate students affiliated with CGES were especially active and the research workshop series in German and European History, Der Kreis, the graduate conference and seminar co-organized with the Social Science Matrix, “Questioning the Evidence on Immigrant Integration in Europe,” and the Claremont-UC undergraduate conference on the EU highlighted presentations by students in the social sciences and the humanities.
+Graduate and undergraduate students affiliated with CGES were especially active and convened for the bimonthly research workshop series in German and European History Der Kreis, the graduate conference and seminar co-organized with the Social Science Matrix on “Fake News and the Crisis of Europe,” and the Claremont-UC undergraduate conference on the EU highlighted presentations by BA students in the social sciences and the humanities.

-The CGES calendar in 2017 was capped by the highly anticipated Gerald D. and Norma Feldman Lecture, held each November to honor the life and work of the former director of CGES and IES—Professor Gerald D. Feldman.
-This year CGES/IES hosted Margaret Anderson, Emeritus Professor of History at UC Berkeley who gave a talk on the Armenian genocide and the problem of humanitarian intervention.
+The IES/CGES calendar in 2018 was capped by the highly anticipated Gerald D. and Norma Feldman Lecture, held each November to honor the life and work of the former director of CGES and IES—Professor Gerald D. Feldman.
+This past year IES/CGES hosted Yuri Slezkine, Professor of History at UC Berkeley who gave a talk on the mythical nature of Bolshevik ideology, family ties and the Russian Revolution.

-Thanks to the continued support of the DAAD and our generous donors, preparations are underway for more innovative programming highlighting the research and scholarship at CGES in 2018.
-CGES at UC Berkeley has a leading role in organizing the biannual World Conference for DAAD Centers for German European Studies to take place in Berlin, Germany in December.
-At Berkeley,the upcoming agenda includes events addressing important themes such as green industrial policy in Germany and Europe, the moral economies of modern societies, the dual system in Germany and discourses of multiculturalism in the comparative context.
+Thanks to the continued support of the DAAD and our generous donors, preparations are underway for more innovative programming highlighting the research and scholarship at CGES in 2019.
+The upcoming agenda includes events addressing important themes such as river management and restoration in Germany and Europe, refugee integration in Germany, Greece and Europe, Germany and the globalization of the #metoo movement, and a graduate workshop on comparative perspectives of urban gentrification in Germany and the US.